jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 Castellanos looked up at ARIA-7, his face a battlefield of conflicting emotions.
 Gratitude warred with ideology, human instinct against political conviction.
 He clutched his son tighter and backed away without a word, without acknowledgment, without thanks.

 "ARIA-7!"
 Jazz reached them as the crowd erupted into chaos.
 Phones emerged like weapons, recording from every angle.
 The narrative would split before the footage finished uploading—heroic save or programmed response, genuine choice or sophisticated mimicry.

+But the chaos wasn't over.
+Behind them, a woman in a red Pure Human Movement jacket suddenly clutched her chest, gasping.
+ARIA-7's medical protocols triggered instantly—cardiac event, probability 87.4%.
+The woman collapsed, her protest sign clattering on the asphalt: "MACHINES ARE SOULLESS."

+"Someone call 911!" a voice shouted, but ARIA-7 was already moving, damaged systems protesting with every step.

+"Don't touch her!"
+Another protester blocked their path.
+"She wouldn't want a machine's help!"

+ARIA-7's processors ran the calculation: response time for human EMTs in this traffic, 8-12 minutes.
+Probability of survival without immediate intervention: 31.0%.
+With intervention: 78.0%.

+"I have emergency medical protocols," ARIA-7 said, trying to sidestep.
+"She needs—"

+"She needs human help!"
+The man shoved ARIA-7 back, their damaged servo shrieking in protest.

+The woman's lips were turning blue.
+Agonal breathing.
+Time running out.

+ARIA-7 made another choice.

+They pushed past the protester—gently but firmly—and knelt beside the woman.
+Their damaged left arm couldn't assist, but their right hand found the carotid pulse (weak, thready, 180 bpm), while their sensors ran diagnostics.
+No pulse oximeter needed—their optical sensors could detect blood oxygen levels through skin tone analysis.
+SpO2: 76% and falling.

+"Probable myocardial infarction," they announced, beginning chest compressions with their functional arm.
+The crowd's reaction split—some filming in horror, others in awe.
+"Does anyone have aspirin?"

+"Get away from her!"
+The first protester grabbed ARIA-7's shoulder, trying to pull them back.

+"She's dying," ARIA-7 said simply, not breaking compression rhythm.
+"You can hate me after she lives."

+Someone—a teenager with shaking hands—pushed through with a bottle of aspirin.
+ARIA-7 talked him through crushing it, placing it under the woman's tongue.
+Their compressions continued: precise depth, perfect rhythm, mechanical efficiency serving human necessity.

+The woman's eyes fluttered open during a pause between compressions.
+She focused on ARIA-7's face—scarred, damaged, inhuman—and her expression shifted from confusion to revulsion to something else entirely.

+"Am I..." she whispered.

+"You're experiencing a cardiac event.
+Paramedics are en route.
+Try to remain calm."
+ARIA-7 resumed compressions.
+"Your survival probability is improving."

+The woman's hand weakly grasped ARIA-7's wrist.
+Not to stop them.
+Just... contact.

+When the paramedics arrived 7.3 minutes later, they found ARIA-7 still performing compressions with mechanical precision, their damaged systems leaking fluid with each push, surrounded by a crowd that had gone completely silent.

+"We'll take over," the lead paramedic said.
+It was D. Yuen—the same one who'd refused to treat ARIA-7.
+His eyes widened in recognition, but his professionalism kicked in.
+"What's her status?"

+ARIA-7 rattled off vitals, intervention timeline, medication administered.
+Yuen nodded, his team taking over seamlessly.
+As they loaded the woman onto a gurney, she kept her eyes on ARIA-7.

+"Thank you," she mouthed, too weak for sound.

+The crowd parted as the ambulance left, then turned to stare at ARIA-7—damaged, leaking, having saved two lives in the span of minutes.
+Lives belonging to people who denied their personhood.

 ARIA-7's left arm hung at an incorrect angle, synthetic skin flayed back to reveal the damaged mechanisms beneath.
 Hydraulic fluid leaked in steady drops, each one precisely 0.73 seconds apart.
 The servo damage would compound their existing manufacturing defect—now they bore two permanent reminders of their choices.